turjoc120/ProcrastiNope/README.md

 # ProcrastiNope

 ProcrastiNope is a browser extension designed to help users stay focused and avoid distractions, especially during hackathons or anyting serious you are doing.
-Inspired by the "StayFocused" extension, ProcrastiNope empowers users to block distracting websites, track their productivity, and receive hourly motivational notifications to keep them on track.
+It is inspired by the "StayFocused" extension, ProcrastiNope empowers users to block distracting websites, track their productivity, and receive hourly motivational notifications to keep them on track.

 ![Screenshot](https://i.ibb.co/HFkrn4X/ss1.png)